 WG target MW capacity for SSA D cannot be achieved without further application(s) / approval(s).
 This situation is outside the control or influence of Ceredigion Local Planning Authority and the LDP.
 The position will continue to be monitored and will be addressed through the LDP Review / Revision.

-No action required, the monitoring indicator may need to be changed when the NDF and PPW is amended.
+No action required, the monitoring indicator will be changed next monitoring year to reflect the provisions of Future Wales

 Aspect Monitored: Waste